wyounas/wyounas.github.io/_posts/2025-10-30-reproducing-the-aws-outage-race-condition-with-model-checker.md

 It creates plans and sends them over a channel (_plan_ is being sent to the channel _plan_channel_) to be picked up later by the DNS Enactor.

-We start two DNS Enactor processes by specifying the number of enactors after the _active_ keyword.
+We start two concurrent DNS Enactor processes by specifying the number of enactors after the _active_ keyword.

 ```promela
 active [NUM_ENACTORS] proctype Enactor()